A Deep Dive Into How Open-Source Project Maintainers Review and Resolve Bug Bounty Reports: Methodology

 \subsection{Likert scale survey study}

 The listing study identified a thorough set of characteristics considered by OSS project maintainers, but not their relative importance.
-Thus, we conducted a second study asking participants to rate how important each characteristic is to them using a five-point Likert scale ($n_2=90$).
+Thus, we conducted a second study between February 2024 and May 2024 asking participants to rate how important each characteristic is to them using a five-point Likert scale ($n_2=90$).